 The Operation Varsity Blues college admissions scandal brought the topic of college admissions front and center in America this week.
 Are college admissions fair and equitable?
 If not, what needs to change?
 We discuss in our Political Pen Pals series.
 If you like what you read, check out more Political Pen Pals debates here.

-Dear Joe: I am sure you have seen the most recent college admission scandal: Operation Varsity Blues.
+Dear Joe: I am sure you have seen the most recent college admissions scandal: Operation Varsity Blues.
 To tell you the truth, I can’t say I’m shocked.
 Rich parents have always been buying their kids into elite universities.
 How else could Jared Kushner have gotten into Harvard?
 Sometimes this corruption takes the form of large donations and named buildings.
 More often, it is middle and upper class parents buying their kids hours of SAT tutoring or tennis lessons.

 We have grown used to a false narrative that elite colleges are meritocratic and the recent revelations destroy a piece of that narrative.
 I think we need to take this opportunity to look at American universities and ask if they really do have fair admissions processes.
 We can dig up the age old debate about affirmative action, but I think this scandal also raises questions about the legitimacy of considering legacy status, athletic ability, and even test scores (which rich kids inevitably perform better on after hours of expensive tutoring) in admissions.